jimbrake/20-dollar-FPGA-kit/README.md

 Single kit price under $30, classroom kit (quant 30) about $20 each

 Wiring using male-female jumpers and one ground wire jumper
-FPGA board available with small LCD screen
+FPGA board also available with small LCD screen

 #### The Gowinsemi tools may make this kit suitable for middle school students?
 Would expect a lessurely pace labortory classroom setting